 What is the boss like?

 It is perfectly acceptable to get a feel for how you will be managed in the workplace, so asking something like ‘What is the management style’, is a better way of wording it.
 Asking what the boss is like, suggests you want to know what type of personality they have, rather than their management style.
+Personality related questions are bad questions to ask an interviewer.

 Questions to ask during an interview